Learn English with Songs: 8 Famous Pop Music Hits (With Lyrics)

 - Standoffish: To be standoffish means to be distant and unfriendly.

 Next time you listen to a song in English, be an active listener.
+You’ll quickly see how fun and easy it is to learn English with songs!

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)